-(This standard only applies to centres running paper based trials.)
+(This standard only applies to centres running paper-based trials.)

 With trials using paper CRFs there is often a lag (from several days to several weeks) between CRF receipt and the addition of the data to the CDMS, so that the CDMS cannot be used reliably to monitor receipt of data.
-It is therefore necessary to have a separate CRF tracking system in place, unless the lag time can be guaranteed to be limited to a few days.
+It is, therefore, necessary to have

-A useful feature of CRF tracking systems is the ability to automatically truncate a subject's schedule when notification is received that the subject has died or is lost to follow up, or at least allow easy manual amendment.
+A useful feature of CRF tracking systems is the ability to automatically truncate a subject's schedule when notification is received that the subject has died or is lost to follow-up, or at least allow easy manual amendment.
 This avoids irritating sites by requesting data that will never exist.
-This is not currently part of the standard but is regarded as best practice.
+This is not currently part of the standard, but is regarded as best practice.

-- the relevant controlled documents; - demonstration of the pCRF tracking system and its outputs.
+- the relevant controlled documents; and - demonstration of the pCRF tracking system and its outputs.